Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - B-motor cable route, used instead of zipties
 ![](/images/A_B_motor_cable.jpeg)

 - From what I remember, the kit said to include a nevermore filter.
 It dosen't.
 It does include some hardware, fans, coal, WAGO-clips, a cable, some screws.
 But it does not include the plastic parts.
 This is a bit of an issue.
-I would want the filter to print ABS, but to print ABS I want that filter.
+I would want the filter to print ABS, but to do so I need to print the filter, in ABS.
 I opted to first print all panel clips in PLA and then print the nevermore parts with a window open.
 The printer isn't tuned properly but I also don't want to do that without the filter.
 So this is good enough for now.
 When the printer is tuned I will reprint this.

-I can also say mounting this was hell, getting the heated bed back in place took some time.
+- I can also say mounting this was hell, getting the heated bed back in place took some time.
 As you can see I choose to print the [V6 version](https://github.com/nevermore3d/Nevermore_Micro/tree/master/V6) and not the [Formbot version](https://drive.google.com/file/d/13Aie-BDK4WHfmduJOtDo85zog0QI33kh/view) (if link is broken, they can be found [here](https://drive.google.com/file/d/13Aie-BDK4WHfmduJOtDo85zog0QI33kh/view)).
 I didn't have a JST connector over so I've temporarily used other connectors.
 ![](/images/never_more_temp_connectors.jpeg)

 - As you can see the non tuned printer has a bit of work ahead before it prints well.